 Mediated prenups are an excellent way to go about it.
-Laurie Israel leads our firm’s Prenuptial Agreements practice.
-She has had significant experience in drafting them for various factual situations and is a presenter at professional conferences on this topic.
-She is very sensitive to creating as harmonious a situation during the negotiation phase, whether she represents the more-moneyed spouse or the less-moneyed spouse.
-Where possible, Laurie Israel recommends the mediation process for working out the terms of a prenuptial agreement, and also collaborative practice, which works well.
+Laurie Israel and Karen Van Kooy lead our firm’s Prenuptial Agreements practice.
+They have had significant experience in drafting them for various factual situations.
+Laurie has written in numerous publications on prenups (most recently in the Wall Street Journal), and is a presenter at professional conferences on this topic.
+Laurie and Karen are very sensitive to creating as harmonious a situation during the negotiation phase, whether they represents the more-moneyed spouse or the less-moneyed spouse.
+Where possible, Laurie and Karen recommends the mediation process for working out the terms of a prenuptial agreement, and also collaborative practice, which works well.

 For some couples, especially those entering second marriages, Prenuptial Agreements (PNAs) are an extremely helpful way to take care of financial and estate planning issues.
 In the past, PNAs were considered legally unenforceable, as creating dissension and strife between the to-be-married couple right before the marriage.
 It is true that PNAs can be coercive and lead to unfair bargaining and inequitable agreements.
 Can you imagine a fiancé giving you a draft of a PNA two days prior to the marriage, after a large wedding has been planned and all invitations sent?
 This has actually happened to people.
 Most attorneys believe that there is a substantial uncertainty whether a PNA executed under these circumstances would be upheld by a court.

 Generally, a PNA is held to be valid if entered into freely and voluntarily by the parties, if each party was vigorously represented by a lawyer as advocate, and if the PNA was fair when executed.
 It also requires that the terms of the PNA turn out to be fair at the time the parties divorce.
 See the Prenuptial Cases portion of this web site.